SamLingle/D3-Data-Jounalism/README.md

 ## How to Run
  * Clone or download files from the green button in the top right corner of the github repo.
+ * run the command:
+ '''
+  python -m http.server
+ '''
+  This will open up a server that allows you to view the svg elements.
+If you do not do this CORS will block the svg from loading for security purposes.
  * Open the index.html file to deploy the webpage.